 News Flash Home

-Washtenaw County's 87 warning sirens will be tested at noon on Saturday, May 6th.
+Washtenaw County's 81 warning sirens will be tested at Noon on Saturday, June 3rd.
 If there is a threat of severe weather on the day of a test, it will be cancelled.
-Scheduled tests occur on the first Saturday of every month from March through October.

 Except for scheduled testing, the sirens will be activated for the following emergencies: